 - IF you do not have your original box, package carefully and make sure the airline labels the box fragile.

 - We recommend you insure the machine for its replacement value

 - We will call you prior to shipping your machine back to you.

 - If your machine arrives to you in open packaging, please refuse the package and contact us immediately by phone and email.
 We ship all packages securely taped.
 If your machine is not securely taped when you receive it there is cause to be concerned.
 Please file an immediate complaint with the airline so they can correct the problem and be prepared to compensate you for any possible damages.
 Take photos...
 Please know that in all the years we have serviced machines for our extended community we have only experienced 2 shipping mishaps.
 Those are great odds.
-One case was reported immediately and financially resolved.
+One case was reported immediately and financially resolved by the airline.

 - Always keep the box your machine arrived in, regardless of brand.
-Machine boxes and packaging is designed to protect your machine in shipping situations.
+Machine boxes and packaging are designed to protect your machine in shipping situations.
 Warranties are often voided when machines are shipped without their boxes.

-- If you plan to move or ship your machine, pack in its original box and securely tape with packing tape.
+- If you plan to move or ship your machine, pack it in its original box and securely tape with packing tape.
 Insure your machine when shipping.

 - Clean and oil your machine regularly:

 - Use a lint brush or cotton swab to remove lint from the machine.
 Remove the stitch plate, presser foot and needle.
 Remove the bobbin case and hook if possible.
 Clean all visible lint and dust.
 DO NOT use canned air; it pushes debris further into your machine and adds moisture.

 - We suggest oiling after every 2 bobbins.
 Do not over-oil; one drop is sufficient.